nickostark/xdash/README.md

 - Two-step authentication that checks paying subscribers in a WordPress/MySQL database and confirms the session via email-delivered OTP codes stored in MongoDB.
 - Multi-tab Streamlit experience covering upload, time analysis, post summaries, comment leaderboards, golden connections visualized with `streamlit-agraph`, and timeframe-based performance comparisons.
-- CSV ingestion workflow that persists the uploaded file as `source_data.csv`, deduplicates tweets, splits posts vs. comments, and powers metric aggregations such as impressions, engagements, profile clicks, likes, replies, retweets, and media views.
+- CSV ingestion workflow that stays in memory per browser session (no files written to disk), deduplicates tweets, splits posts vs. comments, and powers metric aggregations such as impressions, engagements, profile clicks, likes, replies, retweets, and media views.
 - Container-friendly deployment with a Python 3.10 Streamlit image, optional MongoDB service, and an nginx + certbot edge defined in `docker-compose.yaml`.
 - Email utility built on `smtplib` for OTP delivery and reusable helper modules (`Authenticate.py`, `runxdash.py`, `database_handling.py`, `sendEmail.py`) that encapsulate login, analytics, database calls, and messaging.